Professional Hunters’ Association of South Africa (PHASA)

 2B.
 Alterations to Temporary Firearm Import Permits must be handed in at the SA Police services at least two weeks prior to arrival.
 No alterations will be done during the last 14-days before arrival.

-Only credit card payments will be accepted for above administration fees.
+Only credit card payments will be accepted for above administration and additional fees.

-- Assistance at OR Tambo to connection flights.
+- Assistance at OR Tambo to connection flights - free of charge

 Please note: PHASA takes NO responsibility for any Additional Service booked with Bangy Travel.